xcore/sw_motor_control/doc/quickstart/index.rst

      .. |button build| image:: images/button-build.*
         :iconmargin:

   #.
-Ensure that your XMOS XTAG-2 debug adaptor is connected to the the XSYS connector
+Ensure that your XMOS XTAG-2 debug adaptor is connected to the XSYS connector
      on the control board, and use a USB cable (not provided) to connect the adapter to your PC.

   #.
 Choose :menuitem:`Run,Run Configurations`.